Pdawg-bytes/Pdawg-bytes/README.md

 # 👋 Hey there!
 My name is Pdawg.
-I am an aspiring software developer hoping to work at Microsoft.
+I am a 13 year old aspiring software developer hoping to work at Microsoft.
 I am pretty new to app development, I started in March of 2022.
 I've made a lot of progress since then and I am making multiple apps.
 My favorite language is C#, and I use it to write .NET Apps for Windows!
 See you all around!
 Keep developing, and also, never stop using stack overflow :)

 ---